davesmith00000/fppixels/content/posts/2018-12-28-devlog-2-subsystems.md

 The main game loop essentially has three stages:

-1. Update the model(s)
+1. Update the models
-2. Update the view model(s)
+2. Update the view models
 3. Present the scene

-A sub-system just does 1 and 3 since 2 felt like overkill.
+A sub-system just does 1 and 3, since 2 felt like overkill for what are supposed to be small processes.

 During update, the game loop propagates each event from an immutable list of "stuff that happened in the previous frame" to all of the sub-systems and the user defined game functions.
 Each of those functions results in an `Update<Thing>` type such as the `UpdateSubSystem` above. `UpdateSubSystem` includes the next version of the sub-system (i.e. state that progresses over time) and a list of output events (consequences) that occurred as part of the update process.
 The state is persisted and the events are queued up ready to be processed on the next frame.

-Render (or present - terminology is a bit inconsistent) is then called everywhere which eventually results in a list of `SceneUpdateFragment`s.
+Render (or present - terminology is a bit inconsistent at the moment) is then called everywhere which eventually results in a list of `SceneUpdateFragment`s.
 Since the fragments are Monoids they are simply folded together to create the final scene to be presented.

 Here is our points tracker (the top left bit of the screenshot):